dustinpfister/blog_posts/_posts/threejs-shader-material.md

 ## The Shader Material in threejs and what to know first

 This is a post on getting started with making custom GLSL shaders in threejs by way of the THREE.ShaderMaterial class as well as many other core threejs features.
 This is then not in any way a kind of [getting started post with threejs](/2018/04/04/threejs-getting-started/), [client side javaScript](/2018/11/27/js-getting-started/), and many other skills that are needed before hand.
-Also on top of the usual set of skills that are needed for doing just about anything with threejs there is one new additional skill that one is going to need to start to scratch the surface with at least which as I mentioned in the opening of this post GLSL or openGL Shader Language.
+Also on top of the usual set of skills that are needed for doing just about anything with threejs there is one new additional skill that one is going to need to start to scratch the surface with at least.
+As I mentioned in the opening of this post GLSL is what is used to write the code for these custom shaders.
+I will then not be getting into great detail about everything that you should know before hand here.
+However I do as aways use this first opening section to outline some things that you might want to read up more on before reading the rest of this post.

+### Start to learn at least a thing or two about GLSL

+If you want to write custom shaders you will want to learn at least a little GLSL, and getting into every little thing about that may be outside the scope of this post.
+Also I am still very new to this specific language anyway, so I would need to study more myself in order to start writing a collection of posts on this language anyway.
+There is however learning just enough GLSL to start effectively hacking over shaders that have all ready been written though and that is more or less what I am doing in this post.

+Still there is the question of what is the Modzilla Developer Network equivalent site for GLSL?
+That is indeed a good question and thus far I can not say that I have found that.
+Thus far I have found the [khronos group pages](https://www.khronos.org/opengles/sdk/docs/manglsl/docbook4/) to be somewhat helpful, however thus far I have been mainly just looking at the code that is used in the core of threejs itself as an example of core features of this language by looking at the [source code files that compose the THREE.ShaderChunk library](https://github.com/mrdoob/three.js/tree/r146/src/renderers/shaders/ShaderChunk) as well as just working with this Object in the process of creating a custom shader.
+Working closely with this object just strikes me as what the THREE.ShaderMaterial is all about as there is also the THREE.RawShaderMaterial class which seems to be what one will want to use when it comes to doing everything from the ground up with GLSL.

 ### Source code examples are also on Github